rtavenar/localized_random_shapelets/README.md

 # Localized Random Shapelets

-Code for the paper "Localized Random Shapelets" submitted to DaWaK 2019.
+Code for the paper "Localized Random Shapelets" presented in AALTD 2019.

 ## Files